rasadler96/papers/journal.md

 # Title
-Converting duck power to horsepower
+Converting duck power to horsepower modelling the rate of change

 # Authors
-Rebecca Sadler
+Rebecca Sadler, John Smith

 # Introduction
 When we measure the power of a car, this is always measured in horsepower.